jergason/cache-thunk/README.md

 * `cacheKey` - filename of the cache for this thunk.
 It'll be URL-encoded so it should be a valid file path
 * `thunk` - a function that takes no arguments and returns a promise.
 The results of this function will be `JSON.stringify`-d and saved to disk if the cache file isn't found
-* `cachePath` is the path to the directory where cache files will be written (defaults to `./cache`)

-### Disabling Caching
-If you want to turn off caching, you can set `cacheThunk.skipCache = true`.
-This can be useful if you want to wrap a bunch of functions in calls to `cacheThunk`, and then hit the real backend without unwrapping them.

 ## What is a thunk?